-Whats is a DJ?Lets start by understand what a DJ is.
+Let us start by understanding what a DJ is.
 A (DJ) disc Jockey is someone who mixes recorded music while it is playing live.
-This is done by two main fundamentals, beat matching and hopefully, (but not oftenly) mixing the songs in harmony of the right key.
+This is done by two main fundamentals, beat matching and hopefully, (but not often) mixing the songs in the harmony of the right key.

-2. Mixing in the right key is alot more tricky as the DJ will need to either practise prior to mixing and remember which song works with what or the key can be memorized.
-Alternatively, DJ’s using serato or final scratch software have the benefit of software displaying the key for them.
+2. Mixing in key.
+This is a lot more tricky.
+The DJ will need to either practice before mixing and remember which song works with the next one they play.
+Or they can either memorize or label each record with the correct key.
+Alternatively, DJs using Serato or Final Scratch software have the benefit of software displaying the key for them.

 5 Ways to Spot a fake DJ

 CDJs, are very obvious to tell if the power is on even under direct sunlight.
-Usually the CD position is highlight in LED lights along with either the time or name of the track.
-If the CDJ remains black or dull with no lights, its a good sign that its powered off.
+Usually, the CD position is highlighted in the LED lights, along with either the time or name of the track.
+If the CDJ remains black or dull with no lights, it’s a very clear sign that it’s powered off.

-To beat match live as a DJ you need to cue a new song into the mix which requires a pair of headphones or in ear monitors of some sort.
-The DJ needs to wear them inbetween each and every song change which is approximately every 1- 3mins or even constantly throughout the entire set they mix.
+To beat match live as a DJ you need to cue a new song into the mix which requires a pair of headphones or in-ear monitors of some sort.
+The DJ needs to wear them in-between every song change.
+This occurs approximately every 1- 3 minutes or even constantly throughout the entire set they mix.
 This question may lead to the next further questions.

-Crossfader, Between the turntables lies a mixer which you would have seen every DJ play with on some occasion tweaking knobs till no tomorrow.
-At the bottom of the mixer there is a fader which they will use again to switch and fade the music to the next cued track.
+The Crossfader: Between the turntables lies a mixer which you would have seen every DJ play with on some occasion tweaking knobs till no tomorrow.
+At the bottom of the mixer, there is a fader which they will use again to switch and fade the music to the next cued track.
 Usually it

-Volume Faders: In some cases the DJ may choose to put the crossfader in the middle of the mixer allwoing all assigned songs to come through.
+Volume Faders: In some cases, the DJ may choose to put the crossfader in the middle of the mixer allowing all assigned songs to come through.
 Then they use the volume faders instead to control the volume of each input.

 If you do not see any of the faders being used between tracks it is a very very likely sign that they are using a prerecorded set.

-Pitch faders are cruicial for mixing the music to the same tempo (beat matching).
-Sometimes a DJ may mix all his own music they may be already at the same tempo, which would mean that they would not need to touch the pitch control.
-On he other hand, a DJ whom may or may not be clever depenending on the way you look at it.
-May have allready pre pitched the tracks the tracks they have lined up for the set to be at the same tempo.
-Some would consider this cheating, but it all fairness, they are still able to mix the music freely which is important as opposed to being stuck with a entire prerecorded set.
+Pitch faders are crucial for mixing the music to the same tempo (beat matching).
+Sometimes a DJ may mix all his/her own produced music where the songs maybe already at the same tempo, which would mean that they would not need to touch the pitch control.
+On the other hand, a DJ who may or may not be clever depending on the way you look at it.
+May have already pre-pitched the tracks they have lined up for the set to be at the same tempo.
+Some would consider this cheating, but in all fairness, they are still able to mix the music freely which is important as opposed to being stuck with an entire prerecorded set.

-All and all, if a Dj is lifting up a vinyl case and pulling a record, you know they a real for sure!
+All and all, if a Dj is lifting a vinyl case and pulling out a record, you know they a real for sure!